Right Arrow

 International Privacy Regulations

 Organizations with global operations must navigate GDPR requirements for any footage containing EU citizen data.
-This means implementing data protection impact assessments, justifying camera placement, and ensuring proportional surveillance coverage.
-Transparency requirements mandate clear signage at camera locations stating recording purposes and data controller contact information.
+This means implementing data protection impact assessments, justifying camera placement, and ensuring proportional monitoring coverage.
+Transparency stipulations mandate clear signage at camera locations stating recording purposes and data controller contact information.

 Manufacturing and Warehouse Compliance

 ISO 27002:2022 establishes specific requirements for facilities handling critical assets.
-Organizations must implement continuous surveillance of restricted areas, install detectors triggering alarms for unauthorized access, and configure comprehensive coverage including external doors, windows, and computer rooms.
-The standard emphasizes eliminating vulnerabilities that could be exploited, such as unsecured smoking areas or secondary entrances.
+Organizations must implement continuous monitoring of restricted areas, install detectors triggering alarms for unauthorized access, and configure comprehensive coverage including external doors, windows, and computer rooms.
+The standard emphasizes reducing vulnerabilities that could be exploited, such as unsecured smoking areas or secondary entrances.

-Selecting the Right Surveillance System for Your Organization
+Selecting the Right Video System for Your Organization

 Key Evaluation Criteria

-When comparing commercial surveillance solutions, prioritize these factors:
+When comparing commercial video solutions, prioritize these factors:

 1. Camera Compatibility: Systems working with existing cameras eliminate costly replacements